Jxhnny56/Jxhnny56/README.md

 🌱 - I’m currently learning Python and I'm at an intermediate skill level when it comes to programming in general.

-🧪 - I've recently started working on a social media platform called "Stemlio" with a growing team of 4 people (hopefully more soon).
+🧪 - I've recently started working on a social media platform called "Stemlio" with a growing team of 4 people.

 My passion is programming and my goal is to eventually achieve a proficient level.
 I would also like to pursue a computer science major in college (Hopefully that works out!) :)